Standing Corps

 2021-12-02

 “My name is Marisa.
-I joined the Frontex standing corps after 24 years of service in the Portuguese Army and the National Republican Guard.
-I am deployed to the agency’s headquarters as an Information Officer at the Frontex Situational Centre where I am a member of Frontex Media Monitoring Team.
+I joined the Frontex Standing Corps after 24 years of service in the Portuguese Army and the National Republican Guard.
+I am deployed to the Agency’s headquarters as an Information Officer at the Frontex Situational Centre where I am a member of the Frontex Media Monitoring Team.

-To do this job you need to be curious, pay attention to details and be aware of what is happening around them.
-This profile requires knowledge from several areas like politics, geopolitics, economy, history and more.
+To do this job you need to be curious, pay attention to details, and be aware of what is happening around the world.
+This profile requires specific knowledge from a number of different areas such as politics, geopolitics, economy, history, and possibly other areas.

-The role of an Information Officer is important as the inputs provide an impact on the operational, tactical and strategic levels.
-On a daily basis, I follow media platforms to provide media alerts and tailor-made reports to the Member States, Frontex and its stakeholders.
+The role of the Information Officer is important as the inputs produced generate an impact on the operational, tactical, and strategic levels.
+On a daily basis, I follow media platforms to generate media alerts and tailor-made reports to the Member States, Frontex, and its stakeholders.

 I believe that we all should try to protect the EU’s external borders.
-Joining the Frontex standing corps is my contribution to the safety and security of the EU.”
+Joining the Frontex Standing Corps is my contribution to the safety and security of the European Union.”

-Information officers monitor, produce and deliver situational reports that help to provide the entire agency and its partners with a near-real-time updated situational picture of the EU external borders and beyond.
+Information officers monitor, produce, and deliver situational reports that help to provide the entire Agency and its partners with a near-real-time updated situational picture of the EU's external borders and beyond.